 - Results and progress are accurately documented with the Waterfall method.

-- The Waterfall method reinforces good coding habits by defining them in advance.
+- This method reinforces good coding habits by defining them in advance.

-- The Waterfall method clearly defines milestones and deadlines.
+- This method clearly defines milestones and deadlines.

-- The Waterfall method facilitates management control based on schedule and deadlines.
+- This method facilitates management control based on schedule and deadlines.

 Disadvantages of the Waterfall method